SAP-samples/cap-service-integration-codejam/exercises/08-introduce-sap-cloud-sdk/README.md

 })
 ```

-> Wrapping the entire anonymous function with `cds.service.impl` gives us code completion goodness.
-Which is always nice.
+> There's also the ES6 class based approach to creating the context for a service implementation, but to keep things simple, we'll take the `cds.service.impl` approach here.
+See the [Further reading](#further-reading) for a link to how to provide service implementations.

-👉 Inside the anonymous function (i.e. inside the `{ ... }`), add the following:
+👉 Inside the anonymous function (i.e. inside the `{ ... }` block), add the following:

 ```js
     const S4bupa = await cds.connect.to('API_BUSINESS_PARTNER')